codechangeltd/Coding-Standards/C#/Naming-Conventions.md

 ```

 ## Classes & Structs
 Use **PascalCasing** for class and struct names and never use abbreviations.
 Acronyms are sometimes acceptable if they are well defined, but must follow the pascal casing convention (e.g. HtmlDocument, CssDocument or HttpRequest etc).
+Use noun or noun phrases to name a class.
 Make the file name the same as the class name and only put one class or struct in each file.

 ```c#
 public class HtmlDocument